-Find a school by entering your ZIP further down this page or simply keep reading.
+Find a school by entering your ZIP further down this page, or keep reading.

-While there are many people who decide to take cosmetology classes as a mid-career switch, there are actually many cosmetology students that have begun taking classes during high school, setting themselves up for a career early on.
-With high school cosmetology classes, you will be able to graduate with a license already in hand.
+While many people decide to take cosmetology classes as a mid-career switch, many cosmetology students have begun taking classes during high school, setting themselves up for a career early on.
+In addition, with high school cosmetology classes, you will be able to graduate with a license already in hand.

 On this page: